 You can return to work after three to four days, but if your job requires long periods of standing or heavy lifting, you may need more time off.

-Also, you will need to wear bandages for one to two days and compression stockings for one to two weeks.
+You will need to wear small bandages over the incisions for one to two days and compression stockings for one to two weeks.

 How to Plan for Ultrasound Guided Foam Sclerotherapy

 Ultrasound guided foam sclerotherapy is a minimally invasive treatment to close large varicose veins and the deep saphenous veins in the leg.
 An injection of a special foamy chemical closes the vein and it eventually fades away.
 Your doctor uses ultrasound imaging to see and treat deeper varicose veins that aren’t visible on the surface of the skin.

 Foam sclerotherapy can take six to 12 months to achieve optimum cosmetic results.
 This time-frame can vary and your doctor can help with a more specific time after diagnosing your varicose veins.

 After treatment your leg will be bandaged for about one week and your doctor will have you wear compression stockings for around three weeks while you heal.